sandatjepil/cooking-kernel/README.md

 ## Note
 - You can specify some variables in your kitchen environtment instead of putting it inside the scripts. (e.g. Telegram Chat ID)
-- Kernel source link is inside `./.circleci/config.yml`
+- Kernel source link is inside `variables.sh`

 ## Credits
 [Tiktodz/cooking-kernel](https://github.com/Tiktodz/cooking-kernel.git)